UBC-MDS/DSCI_522_group27/doc/white_wine_predict_report.md

 Some potential limitations of our model are that we have only tested a handful of different regression methods and only have performed light hyperparameter optimization via a random search.
-There likely exists combinations of models and hyperparamters (perhaps determined through a grid search, though this would increase the runtime of our model significantly) which would lead to better scoring in our model.
+There likely exists combinations of models and hyperparameters (perhaps determined through a grid search, though this would increase the runtime of our model significantly) which would lead to better scoring in our model.
 For example, using support vector machine (SVM) methods might be a more